Karinebernardino/karinebernardino/README.md

-### Oi, eu sou a Ka! 👋
+### Hi! 👋

 ![Alt Text](https://www.icegif.com/wp-content/uploads/aesthetic-icegif-23.gif)

-Atualmente estou estudando Engenharia Mecânica e Ciência de Dados.
+I am currently studying Mechanical Engineering and Data Science.

-Pretendo tornar esse lugar um ecossistema de estudos sobre dados para o mercado financeiro.
+I intend to make this place an ecosystem of studies on data for the financial market.

-👯 Atuo na comunidade Automa Ladies, incentivando a carreira de mulheres na área de tecnologia.
+👯 I work in the Automa Ladies community, encouraging women in tech.

-🌱 Estou aprendendo Python, SQL e R.
+🌱 I'm learning Python, SQL and R.

-📫 Você poderá falar comigo através do meu e-mail: Karine.nlb@gmail.com
+📫 You can talk to me through my email: Karine.nlb@gmail.com

 <!--